 10:30 – 11:45am

-Founder & CEO, Khan Academy
+Founder and CEO, Khan Academy

 Mountain View, CA

 Join Salman “Sal” Khan as he tells the inspiring story of how he founded the not-for-profit Khan Academy and how the organization is educating millions of people worldwide.
-Sal will also share his thoughts on what education reimagined could look like and how his dream of “providing a free, world-class education for anyone, anywhere” could become a reality.
+Khan will also share his thoughts on what education reimagined could look like and how his dream of “providing a free, world-class education for anyone, anywhere” could become a reality.